tedneward/Azgaarnoth/Cities/Stagraven.md

 * Bailan Ranthar: smuggling/shipping
 * Anyra Lasenther: intelligence/seduction/recruitment

-These five have all recently perished, and with their detahs the Golden Skull's momentum has broken.
+These five have all recently perished, and with their deaths the Golden Skull's momentum has broken.

 ## Mage Schools
 * The [Animalists](/Organizations/MageSchools/Animalists.md) maintain a "school" here, though they tend to be out of the city most days; they are in close ties with a small, local [Circle of the Shepherd](/Classes/Druid/Shepherd.md) circle led by Kathendrion Orrental (Half-orc Druid (Shepherd) 14, NG) who often aids them in escorting large wild predators away from city limits.